 The best man speech is a huge part of the wedding, make sure you make yours memorable!
-There are many thinks to think about while preparing your speech; who are the audience, how big is the audience, how long should the speech be, should I be cracking jokes and so on.
-We provide tips on dealing with these questions and guidelines you can use to write your speech.
+There are many things to think about while preparing your speech; who are the audience, how big is the audience, how long should the speech be, should I be telling jokes and so on.
+Below are best man speech tips on dealing with these questions and guidelines you can use to write your great best man speech.

 Being prepared is the key to any successful speech.
 Write down bullet points of you key message, jokes, quotes etc. Spend time revising your speech using this Guide to Public Speaking, adding in literary techniques, noting tactical pauses and best ways to end a speech.
 Once the speech is written, spend hours practising it, the more you practise the less nervous you will be and the more natural you will sound.
 Don’t learn your speech off by heart, learn some key points and improvise around them.
 This will make you sound less wooden and monotonic.

 Thank the ones that made the day possible, the happy couple’s parents (single them out by name) and offer a toast to them for raising two fine people.
 Don’t forget to thank the audience as well.
 It’s a good idea to say something about how beautiful the bride looks and what a remarkable woman she is – this is guaranteed to go down well with everyone.

 Many people at the wedding won’t know who you are.
 Briefly say who you are and why you’re such good friends with the groom.

 You know the groom better than most, so take the chance to introduce the real him to everyone.
 Talk slowly and clearly, taking time to pause and take deep breaths.
 Have a glass of water you can sip on during the speech, to help calm the nerves and break up the speech.